 This page contains 2022 official WAEC and JAMB subject combination (admission requirements) for Mass Communication, including the List of Nigeria Polytechnics Offering this Course, and much more

 |Duration||ND 2 Years, HND 2 Years|

 |Cut off mark||Varies|

 On this page, I will guide you on the required O level subject combination to study Mass Communication. if you are a returning visitor, you can skip reading repetitive paragraphs.

-You must be a commercial student with a good background commercial subjects for you to study Mass Communication in Nigeria Polytechnics, and that’s can only be possible if you meet admission requirements.
-This page literally covers answers to questions related to O level and A-level admission requirement.
+You must be a commercial student with a good background in commercial subjects for you to study Mass Communication at Nigeria Polytechnics, and that can only be possible if you meet admission requirements.
+This page literally covers answers to questions related to O level and A-level admission requirements.

 That is the O level / WAEC subject combination (requirements), JAMB UTME subject combination (requirements), Special consideration (waivers) and the required screening documents for admission into Nigeria Polytechnics.
-In other to help you avoid having difficulties with getting admission in Nigeria Polytechnics, we have some post that will be of benefit to you.
-You can always ignore!
+In other to help you avoid having difficulties with getting admission to Nigeria Polytechnics, we have some student guide articles that will be of benefit to you.
+You can ignore it.

 - The required documents for admission into Nigeria universities